nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 transformation matrix (that is not even used in this case), and applying the scale.
 The only three important lines are just equivalent to the ones found in _PostScript_ with just some formatting for a better appearence in file **/outfile1**.
 The last command of the program is
 **outfile1 closefile**, which closes **/outfile1**.
-This command is exactly equivalente to last command **showpage** in _PostScript_ since one is required to close the file in oredr to the contents are actually saved in the file, in the same way that **showpage** is required by _Ghostview_ to dispay the design.
+This command is exactly equivalente to last command **showpage** in _PostScript_ since one is required to close the file in order to the contents to be actually saved in the file, in the same way that **showpage** is required by _Ghostview_ to dispay the design.